Psalm 66 – How Everyone Can Praise God

 Do not let the rebellious exalt themselves.
 Selah

 a.
 Come and see the works of God: The psalmist felt that perhaps others might be slow to think of God’s awesome works (Psalm 66:3).
 He would help, describing how He is awesome in His doing toward the sons of men.

 i.
 Come and see: “He taketh good people by the hand, as it were, leading them to the sight of God’s stupendous proceedings.”
 (Trapp)

 i.
-The Psalmist could have picked anything to describe the works of God, but chose two events that show how God participates in human affairs.
+The psalmist could have picked anything to describe the works of God, but chose two events that showed how God participates in human affairs.
 The God of all power is not a passive observer, but an active participant.

 i.
 “God’s work is never antiquated.
 It is all a revelation of eternal activities.
 What He has been, He is.
 What He did, He does.
 Therefore faith may feed on all the records of old time, and expect the repetition of all that they contain.”
 (Maclaren)

 ii.
 Rejoice in Him: “It is to be remarked that Israel’s joy was in her God, and there let ours be.
 It is not so much what he has done, as what he is, that should excite in us a sacred rejoicing.”
 (Spurgeon)

 d.
 His eyes observe the nations: The psalmist called all the earth to observe the great works of God and give Him praise.
 It was also worth remembering that He observes the nations; they should look up to the One who looks at them.